4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

   * Add step to initialize I2C, detect if PMIC is present, and configure voltage supplies if so.

-  * Add driver for SD Card reading, including converting partition# to sector/block #.
+  * Add driver for SD Card reading, including converting partition# to sector/block # (see `disk/part_efi.c`)

   * Add other driver for EMMC

   * Make NOR Flash driver faster by using faster clock speed

+  * Re-visit other example projects, ensuring they work with this FSBL

+  * Rename this project: lwFSBL (lightweight FSBL)?
+M-Boot (minimal boot)?
+MP1-Boot?

 #### Using this